mineiros-io/terraform-aws-route53/README.md

 - **`name`**: *(Required `any`, Forces new resource)*

-  The name of the hosted zone.
-To create multiple zones at once, pass a list of names ["zone1", "zone2"].
+  The name of the Hosted Zone.
+To create multiple Hosted Zones at once, pass a list of names `["zone1", "zone2"]`.

 - **[`records`](#route53-zone-records)**: *(Optional `any`)*